USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     (Optional) Set the Fortran compiler version number that you will use to compile CMAQ; if you employ this variable, it will be appended to the compiler type when naming build directories and executables

 -   `IOAPI_MOD_DIR`<a id=IOAPI_MOD_DIR></a>
-    Location of the I/O API modules installation on your Linux system
+    Location of the I/O API modules installed on your Linux system

 -   `IOAPI_INCL_DIR`<a id=IOAPI_INCL_DIR></a>
-    Location of the I/O API include file installation on your Linux system
+    Location of the I/O API include files installed on your Linux system

 -   `IOAPI_LIB_DIR`<a id=IOAPI_LIB_DIR></a>
-    Location of the I/O API library installation on your Linux system
+    Location of the I/O API library on your Linux system

 -   `NETCDF_LIB_DIR`<a id=NETCDF_LIB_DIR></a>
-    Location of the netCDF installation on your Linux system
+    Location of the netCDF Library on your Linux system

 -   `MPI_LIB_DIR`<a id=MPI_LIB_DIR></a>
-    Location of the Message Passing Interface installation on your Linux system
+    Location of the Message Passing Interface Library on your Linux system

+    -   `ioapi_lib`<a id=ioapi_lib></a>
+    Name of the I/O API libraryar on your system; set to "-lioapi"

 -   `netcdf_lib`<a id=netcdf_lib></a>
     Name of the netCDF library on your system;  set to "-lnetcdf" for versions < 4.2.0, "-lnetcdff -lnetcdf" for version 4.2.0 and later

--   `ioapi_lib`<a id=ioapi_lib></a>
-    Name of the I/O API libraryar on your system; set to "-lioapi"

 -   `pnetcdf_lib`<a id=pnetcdf_lib></a>
     Name of the parallel netCDF library on your system; set to "-lpnetcdf"